Frequently asked questions

 - Transcript of Records

 - Bachelor of Science in Physics degree (or an equivalent university degree).
-The degree certificate can be handed in later.
+This degree certificate can be handed in later.

-- officially certified translations of the documents if the original documents were not issued in German or English Language
+- officially certified translations of the documents if the original documents were not issued in English or in German

 - the preliminary review documentation (VPD) by uni-assist

-For further information on requesting the VPD see the respective website of the International Office in Cologne.
+For information on requesting the VPD see the respective website of the International Office in Cologne.

 A BSc degree (or equivalent) in Physics (or related fields) is required.
 In particular, we require applicants to have successfully completed the following coursework:

-- at least 15 credit points in theoretical physics - note that either a course in quantum mechanics or a course in statistical physics is required.
+- at least 15 credit points in theoretical physics - either a course in quantum mechanics or a course in statistical physics is required.

 - at least 15 credit points in mathematics